 - Sales reps have access to the executive team.

 - Sales reps are coached and mentored.

 - There is a program for professional development.
-(I don’t mean that you just give tuition reimbursement, but you provide the means to keep your people at the top of their game.)
+(I don’t mean you give tuition reimbursement, but you provide the means to keep your people at the top of their game.)

 How do you prove your company is exceptional?
 We use an international standard for customer satisfaction called NPS.
 NPS stands for Net Promoter Score.
-A company that everybody seems to know, Zappos, uses it for their call center.
+Zappos, a company that everybody seems to know, uses it for their call center.
 They post their NPS daily.
 We use NPS because it allows us to compare our clients to world-class companies.

 So one key advantage of NPS is the ability to measure if your team’s perceptions match your customers’ reality.
 Using NPS gave them a valuable frame of reference and proof of being an exceptional company.
-Companies who take their own customer satisfaction surveys are missing the comparison aspect to world class companies.
+Companies that take customer satisfaction surveys are missing the comparison aspect to world-class companies.

 We love NPS because we can compare our clients to Zappos, Amazon, Intuit, Southwest Airlines, and Google.
 If you want to know where you stand as an exceptional company, rate yourself with a comparison to world class companies like these.

-So to get back to the question, “How do we attract top talent?”
+So to get back to the question, “how to attract top talent to your company?”
 Be an exceptional company where the top talent wants to be and they will find you.